A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Alkanes are a class of hydrocarbons that contain only single bonds between carbon atoms.
+Alkanes are saturated hydrocarbons containing only single bonds between carbon atoms.
 They are the simplest type of hydrocarbon and are found in many natural gas and petroleum products.
+This experiment demonstrates the combustion of alkanes, a reaction with oxygen producing heat, light, carbon dioxide, and water.

 Materials